-Negros Occidental is one of the six provinces comprising the Western Visayas Region (Region VI) in the Philippines.
-It is located in the northwestern half of Negros Island while Negros Oriental is at the southwestern half and forms part of Central Visayas or Region VII because of its proximity to Cebu.
+Negros Occidental is one of the two provinces comprising the Negros Island Region (Region XVIII) in the Philippines.
+It is located in the northwestern half of Negros Island while Negros Oriental is at the southwestern half.

 Satellite Map of Negros Occidental, physical outside